RTX2080-UF/gatorshare-frontend/SPRINT3.md

 ### Features completed:
 1. Created the `Settings` component - Users can view their Profile and Settings.
 2. Created the `Logout` component - Users can logout of theor account.
-3. Created the `Search` component - Users search for the posts using the search bar provided in the Navbar.
+3. Created the `Search` component - Users can search for the posts using the search bar provided in the Navbar.
-4. Created the `Filter` component - Users filter from all the posts on their feed.
+4. Created the `Filter` component - Users can filter from all the posts on their feed.
 5. Integrated `Cypress` testing framework to test the flow of our application.
 6. Integrated `JTest` unit testing framework.
 7. Implemented test cases for the Settings component.